chef-boneyard/delivery-cluster/README.md

 Easy Setup
 ------------

-The easiest way to setup a Delivery Cluster is to follow these five steps:
+The easiest way to setup a Delivery Cluster is to follow these four steps:

 #### 1) Download your Delivery license key
 Delivery requires a valid license to activate successfully. **If you do